vic-meateater/delement/README.md

 # delement
-Еest task for the d-element
+Test task for the d-element
+default resolution - FHD 1920x1080